Howden Group Foundation

-This year, we granted seven awards to charities offering relief from the impacts of COVID-19.
+Last year, we granted seven awards to charities offering relief from the impacts of COVID-19.
 We distributed the awards across the regions we work in, asking our people around the world to nominate charities in their local area.
 The winning charities work with families, communities, and hospitals hit hardest by the pandemic, and we are proud to support their vital work.

 Foundation in numbers